lukapopijac/real-time-image-segmentation/README.md

 Buildig the project means creating folder `build` and placing in it all the neccessary files needed to run the project in browser.

-Note: to use webcam API, page must be downloaded from secure server.
-(Hence the `https` server to be able to run and debug in local network).